william-warren/django-dog-store/README.md

 This view should render all of the `DogProduct`s using the `home.html` template and the context key `dog_products`.

+You can run the following line to only test this view:

+    python3 manage.py test app.tests.TestHome

 ### `dog_product_detail`

 This view should render the `DogProduct` identified by the path param using the `dog_product_detail.html` template and the context key `dog_product`.

+You can run the following line to only test this view:

+    python3 manage.py test app.tests.TestDogProductDetail

 ### `purchase_dog_product`

 This view should attempt to purchase the `DogProduct` identified by path param.

 If it is in stock the following should happen:

 - `quantity` should be reduced
 - a `Purchase` should be created to mark that the product was purchased at this time
 - a success message (`"Purchased <product name>"`) should be shown to the user